Ralph Meeker: Stage work

 Meeker began his career on stage, appearing in minor roles in the Broadway production of Strange Fruit (1946) directed by José Ferrer, which ran for 60 performances.

 He followed it with a minor part in Cyrano de Bergerac (1946), starring Ferrer and directed by Mel Ferrer which went for 163 performances.

-Meeker then starred on Broadway in Mister Roberts (1948–51), directed by Joshua Logan and produced by Leland Hayward.
+Meeker then starred on Broadway in Mister Roberts (1948–1951), directed by Joshua Logan and produced by Leland Hayward.
 Theatre World said he was one of the 12 most promising actors from the 1947–48 season.
 He was understudy for Henry Fonda.

 Meeker's big breakthrough came when he took over the role of Stanley Kowalski from Marlon Brando in the second year of the original Broadway production of A Streetcar Named Desire, directed by Elia Kazan.
 Logan and Hayward had Meeker under personal contract but agreed to release him from Mister Roberts.
 He started appearing in June 1949.
 He played the role until the Broadway run ended in December and then toured on the road with it.

+Meeker played the supporting role of Mickey in the Broadway world premiere of Arthur Miller's After the Fall.